-The exception is the 6th Rite, which is a breathing exercise.
+- The 6th Rite, is a breathing exercise

 Breathing is so significant.
 It supplies life-giving energy (prana, chi) as well as oxygen to our bodies & removes wastes.